unicornultrafoundation/hyperion/README.md

 ## CPU Profile Data

-In addition to the Norma metrics, the `pprof` CPU proifile is collected every 10s from each node.
+In addition to the Hyperion metrics, the `pprof` CPU proifile is collected every 10s from each node.
 The profiles are stored in the temp directory.
-The directory name is printed together with the Norma output, for instance:
+The directory name is printed together with the Hyperion output, for instance:

 ```
-Monitoring data was written to /tmp/norma_data_1852477583
+Monitoring data was written to /tmp/hyperion_data_1852477583
 ```

 The directory has the following structure:

 ```
-/tmp/norma_data_<rand>
+/tmp/hyperion_data_<rand>
 + - cpu_profiles
   + - <node-name>
     + - <sample_number>.prof